Air strikes hit hospital in Syria's Hama last week: MSF

-BEIRUT Air strikes struck a hospital in western Syria last week, killing two people, and there is evidence chemical weapons were used, Medecins Sans Frontieres (MSF) said on Friday.
+BEIRUT (Reuters) - Air strikes struck a hospital in western Syria last week, killing two people, and there is evidence chemical weapons were used, Medecins Sans Frontieres (MSF) said on Friday.

 A Syrian military source said this week allegations that government forces were using chemical weapons were "devoid of truth".